 - who are physically fit enough for surgery.

-Sometimes, despite a person appearing suitable at first, the doctor may decide it is best for them not to continue with trimodality therapy This might be because:
+Sometimes, despite a person appearing suitable for intensive treatment at first, the doctor may need to adjust the treatment plan, or they may decide it is best not to continue with trimodality therapy.
+This might be because:

 - the mesothelioma does not respond well to the chemotherapy

 - tests of specimens taken at surgery show that the cancer is growing quickly or has spread

 - the person has become too tired or unwell.

 Recent advances in treating mesothelioma

 Mesothelioma treatment has improved in recent years.
 There are more accurate ways to diagnose and stage the disease, better surgical techniques and post-surgery care, new evidence-based chemotherapy combinations and new radiation therapy methods.

 Clinical trials are testing promising new drugs called immunotherapy for treating mesothelioma.
 Immunotherapy slows the growth of cancer or kills cancer cells by altering the body’s immune system response.